Jim & Frances

 I grew up on a small chicken and wheat farm in the Red River Valley.
 After high school, I moved to St. Boniface, where I've lived ever since.
 I was a French elementary school teacher for over 20 years.
 During that time, I spent many a summer backpacking in foreign countries, always trying to get further away from the tourist trail.
 When I left teaching in 2014, I rewarded myself with a seven-month trip during which I walked the 800 km Camino de Santiago, and volunteered on farms in Ireland, Northern Ireland, and Thailand.
 I lived and worked with my hosts, doing things like collecting seaweed for the garden, foraging for edible plants and insects (yup, I ate them!), clearing brush with a machete, and learning about permaculture.
 I saw very few tourist sites, but instead, I got to know the people and to experience life in different communities.

 I am passionate about healthy, natural eating, and have been learning about the traditional practices of food fermentation and gathering and eating local plants.
 I believe in living sustainably, and so I parked my car in February, wanting to know if I'm able to adapt to an almost carless lifestyle.
-I've been doing a lot of walking and cycling, and am now a member of Peg City Car Co-op.
-I'm even thinking about getting winter tires for my bike next winter.
-(Stay tuned to see whether I actually make that leap!)
+I've been doing a lot of walking and cycling, have been using Transit, and am now a member of Peg City Car Co-op.

 When I'm not working at my secretarial job or on PRC business, I enjoy playing in the kitchen, tending my vegetable garden, singing in Margaret's Choir, playing board games, and dreaming of walking another Camino.
 Once I sell my too-large house and move into my smaller, more sustainable PRC unit, I hope to get back into weaving, a hobby I dropped when I bought my house, for lack of time.